cassiebreviu/StableDiffusion/README.md

 # Inference Stable Diffusion with C# and ONNX Runtime

 This repo contains the logic to do inferencing for the popular Stable Diffusion deep learning model in C#.
 Stable Diffusion models take a text prompt and create an image that represents the text.
-See the example below:

 For the below example sentence the [CLIP model](https://huggingface.co/docs/transformers/model_doc/clip) creates a text embedding that connects text to image.
 A random noise image is created and then denoised with the `unet` model and scheduler algorithm to create an image that represents the text prompt.
 Lastly the decoder model `vae_decoder` is used to create a final image that is the result of the text prompt and the latent image.